marioparaschiv/testflight-watcher/README.md

 - You may also want to remove the proxy we had set earlier by going into `WiFi -> Your Network -> (i) icon -> Configure Proxy` and setting it to `Off`

-- Once done, you may proceed to launch the sniper by making sure you have dependencies installed (`npm i`) and using `node .` to start the sniper.
+- Once done, you may proceed to launch the watcher by making sure you have dependencies installed (`npm i`) and using `node .` to start the sniper.